🎉 Limited Time: $2,000 OFF Walk-In Tub & Roll-In Shower Installation — Use Code WALKINTUBSFORELDERLY | Claim Offer →

 You do not have to figure this out alone.
 Whether you are just beginning to research senior bathtubs or you already have quotes from big national brands, we are here to listen, educate and help you compare options.

-• Discuss whether a walk in tub, handicap shower or combination might fit your situation.
+• Discuss whether a walk in tub, handicap shower or combination might fit your situation best.

 • Compare hydrotherapy vs simple soaking options for elderly family members.

-• Look at budget ranges for DIY delivery and turnkey installation paths.
+• Look at realistic budget ranges for both DIY delivery and turnkey installation paths.

 We can also help you prepare questions to ask your doctor about hydrotherapy, circulation and comfort to see whether a walk in tub aligns with their recommendations.